 Playing Vintage Softball

-Unlike many leagues for younger players, our primary goal is to have fun.
-We compete, but we also try to give all players the same amount of time on the field.
+Our games are competitive but our primary goal is to have fun.
+Everyone plays, no matter their skill level.
 Even with this different focus, experienced ball players can find their match among the better players at Vintage.

 The Application Process.